-- 1. Relative hypotension in pulmonary edema may indicate poor cardiac function.
+- 1. Ideally, transmit 12-lead ECG to medical command physician if possible.
+If STEMI, transport to emergency PPCI center may benefit patient see Protocol #170. - Relative hypotension in pulmonary edema may indicate poor cardiac function.
 Aggressive use of diuretics and nitroglycerin may result in extreme hypotension and further reduction of cardiac output.
-Contact Medical Command to discuss individualizing treatment options in these patients. - 2.
-WARNING: Nitroglycerin may lead to fatal hypotension if given to patients using drugs for erectile dysfunction. - a.
-DO NOT give nitroglycerin (NTG) to a patient who has taken suldenafil (Viagra/Revation) or vardenafil (Levitra) within 24 hours. - b.
+Contact Medical Command to discuss individualizing treatment options in these patients. - WARNING: Nitroglycerin may lead to fatal hypotension if given to patients using drugs for erectile dysfunction. - a.
+DO NOT give nitroglycerin (NTG) to a patient who has taken suldenafil (Viagra/Revatio) or vardenafil (Levitra) within 24 hours. - b.
 DO NOT give NTG to a patient who has taken tadalafil (Cialis) within the last 48 hours. - c.
-These medications may be used for conditions other than erectile dysfunction (e.g. Revation is used for pulmonary hypertension). - 3.
+These medications may be used for conditions other than erectile dysfunction (e.g. Revatio is used for pulmonary hypertension). - 4.
 After initial single tablet/spray of NTG, give nitroglycerin dose based upon blood pressure: - a.
-3 SL tablets or sprays for SBP > 180 - b.
-2 SL tablets or sprays for SBP 140-180 - c.
-1 SL tablet or spray for SBP 100-140 - d.
-For patients on CPAP who do not tolerate SL NTG, may use 1 2 inches of topical nitroglycerin paste, if available. - e.
-When available, may substitute nitroglycerin IV infusion 5 200 mcg / min titrated to SBP>100. - 4.
-NTG may be repeated every 3-5 minutes but avoid decreasing SBP below 100 or by more than 25% of initial SBP.
-[Note: One NTG repeated every 5 minutes is equivalent to a NTG infusion of 80 mcg/min] - 5.
-If patient is taking prescription furosemide, administer IV dose equal to the patient's daily dose. - 6.
+If patient tolerates sublingual tablets or spray: - i.
+3 SL tablets or sprays for SBP > 180 - ii.
+2 SL tablets or sprays for SBP 140-180 - iii.
+1 SL tablet or spray for SBP 100-140

+- b.
+For patients who do not tolerate SL NTG (for example those on CPAP), may use one of the following: - i.
+[OPTIONAL] IV/IO nitroglycerine 200 mcg slow IV/IO, if available and approved by the agency medical director.
+Prepare as follows: - 1.
+Obtain 250 mg vial of NTG (25 mg/250mL concentration 100 mcg/mL) - 2.
+Draw 2 mL of solution from the vial.
+For safety, a three (3) mL syringe will avoid significant overdose and allow for slow administration.
+Agencies should consider packaging this smaller syringe together with the NTG vial. - 3.
+Administer 200 mcg (2 mL) of NTG IV/IO solution slowly over 2 minutes - ii.
+[OPTIONAL] 1 2 inches of topical NTG paste. - c.
+When available and with an electronic IV pump, may substitute nitroglycerin IV infusion 5 200 mcg / min titrated to SBP>100. - NTG may be repeated every 3-5 minutes but avoid decreasing SBP below 100 or by more than 25% of initial SBP.
+[Note: One NTG repeated every 5 minutes is equivalent to a NTG infusion of 80 mcg/min] - 6.
 Some recommendations suggest using DOBUTamine for mild cardiogenic shock (SBP 70-90) and DOPAmine for severe shock (SBP< 70).
 Mix DOBUTamine infusion using regional or agency prescribed concentration, and administer 5-20 mcg/kg/min.
-Generally start at 5 mcg/kg/min, and increase every 10 minutes by an additional 5 mcg/kg/min until SBP > 100 mmHg.
+Generally, start at 5 mcg/kg/min, and increase every 10 minutes by an additional 5 mcg/kg/min until SBP > 100 mmHg.
 DO NOT exceed 20 mcg/kg/min unless ordered by medical command physician. - 7.
 Mix DOPAmine infusion using regional or agency prescribed concentration, and administer 5-20 mcg/kg/min.
-Generally start at 5 mcg/kg/min, and increase every 10 minutes by an additional 5 mcg/kg/min until SBP > 100 mmHg.
+Generally, start at 5 mcg/kg/min, and increase every 10 minutes by an additional 5 mcg/kg/min until SBP > 100 mmHg.
 DO NOT exceed 20 mcg/kg/min unless ordered by medical command physician.

-- A. Outcomes follow-up to determine percentage of patients treated with this protocol that ultimately had hospital diagnoses of non-CHF conditions (e.g. pneumonia). - B. Blood pressure documented after each dose of vasoactive medication (e.g. nitroglycerine)
+- A. Outcomes follow-up to determine percentage of patients treated with this protocol that ultimately had hospital diagnoses of non-CHF conditions (e.g. pneumonia). - B. Blood pressure documented after each dose of vasoactive medication (e.g. nitroglycerin)